DUNE/computing-training-202112/_episodes/13-coffee-break-day3.md

 teaching: 30
 exercises: 0
 questions:
-- Keep working, take a break, or network with colleagues?
+- How to take a good break?
 objectives:
+- Relax
-- Clarify a vague point.
+- Clarify a vague point if it can't wait until the next session.
-- Network with a few others to add perspective.
+- Socialize with other participants to add perspective.
 keypoints:
-- Coffee is good, expresso delicious, and tea terrific.
+- Coffee is good.
 - Networking with colleagues is essential.
 ---

 ## Coffee Time

-We hope that you will utilize the coffee break time to wrap on the project at hand, but to reach out to colleagues with any additional questions.
+We hope that you will utilize the coffee break time to relax.
+Of course if you want to wrap on the project at hand, use this extra time.
+Feel free to ask questions in the live documents.

-Several breakout rooms are created for this time, each hosted by a DUNE Computing Consortium member, and could perhaps respond to questions related to your analysis, or of the progress being made by the Consorium.

-Breakout Room 1: Heidi Schellman and Spokesperson?
-Breakout Room 2: Michael Kirby and Steven Timm
-Breakout Room 3: Kenneth Herner and Tom Junk
-Breakout Room 4:
+We want to offer the possibility to exchange with the other participants.
+To this end, several breakout rooms will be opened during the breaks.
+Enjoy some social time and meet your new colleagues!

+Both the main room and breakout rooms will be available during the coffee breaks.

 {%include links.md%}